Your Case Deserves Immediate Attention - Call Hubbs Law Today

 Awareness about domestic violence has increased in recent years.
 Florida's lawmakers and courts have responded to address the kind of abuse that often occurs in a private setting.
 The Florida Statutes (§ 741.2901) refer to domestic violence as “a criminal act, rather than a private matter.”

-According to the Florida Department of Law Enforcement, 105,298 domestic violence crimes were reported in Florida in 2019, resulting in 66,069 arrests.
-In Miami-Dade County alone, there were 8,160 domestic violence incidents reported that year, nearly one-sixth of all incidents statewide and more than any other county in the state.
+According to the Florida Department of Law Enforcement, 106,615 domestic violence crimes were reported in Florida in 2020, resulting in 63,345 arrests.
+In Miami-Dade County alone, there were 7,570 domestic violence incidents reported that year, which is the third highest county in the State of Florida.

 Domestic violence is a serious violent crime that may result in severe penalties upon conviction, including jail and expensive fines.
 In addition, a person convicted of domestic violence may face restrictions that impose conditions on family life, such as child custody or living arrangements.
 False allegations are particularly serious.